Doompy/nestjs-simple-queue/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![CI/CD Status](https://github.com/Doompy/nestjs-simple-queue/workflows/CI%2FCD%20Pipeline/badge.svg)](https://github.com/Doompy/nestjs-simple-queue/actions)

+A predictable, in-process job queue for NestJS — no Redis, no workers, no surprises.

 NestJS Simple Queue is a lightweight, in-memory task queue for NestJS services.
 It focuses on predictable job handling (retries, priorities, delays) while keeping the API small and easy to learn.
 You can start with a couple of processors and grow to multiple queues without changing your application structure.

 ## Features